Male 6 Years Old Spanish Hound

 I made sure everything I did was done slowly, so he didn’t get anxious, until he was used to it, like putting his harness on, asking him to move, cleaning his ears etc.

-An ideal home for this pair would be with experienced adopters who have dealt with anxious, reactive dogs before.
-Both dogs are strong and active, and will need adopters with plenty of energy.
+An ideal home would be with experienced adopters who have dealt with anxious, reactive dogs before.
+Fed is strong and active, and will need adopters with plenty of energy.

 Federico is happier in a quiet rural environment, traffic and loud noises put him on edge.
-A large, well fenced garden would be ideal for them.
+A large, well fenced garden would be ideal for him.

-Adoption fee of £400 per dog is a contribution towards the cost of their rescue, including microchip, passport, vaccinations, tests for Mediterranean diseases, neutering, parasite treatment and transport to the uk from Spain.
+Adoption fee of £400 is a contribution towards the cost of his rescue, including microchip, passport, vaccinations, tests for Mediterranean diseases, neutering, parasite treatment and transport to the uk from Spain.
 We will also provide a behaviourist to support the adoption.